yuvalsol/POCOGenerator/README.md

 ```

 For each group of class objects
-- Group generating event is fired once before the the group is processed.
+1. Group generating event is fired once before the group is processed.
-- For each class object in the group
+2. For each class object in the group
-    - Class object generating event is fired.
+    1. Class object generating event is fired.
-    - POCO class text generated event is fired.
+    2. POCO class text generated event is fired.
-    - Class object generated event is fired.
+    3. Class object generated event is fired.
-- Group generated event is fired once after the the group is processed.
+3. Group generated event is fired once after the group is processed.

+If a group doesn't exist in the database or was not selected for processing, the generator will not fire any of that group events, even if event handlers were subscribed to them.
+For example, if the database has no views, the generator will not fire any views events, such as `ViewsGenerating`, `ViewGenerating`, `ViewPOCO` and other view events.

 The following code snippet shows the order of synchronized events that are fired when the generator processes tables.
 It also lists the properties that are accessible from the various event arguments.
 The other object types - complex type tables, views, procedures, functions, TVPs - have similar events, with the name of the object type set as the prefix of the event names.